frhrdr/dp-merf/README.md

 ### Balanced Datasets
 `code_balanced` contains code for MNIST and Gaussian data experiments.
-See `code_balanced/README_mnist.md` and `code_balanced/README_gaussians.md` for instructions on how to run the experiments.
+See `code_balanced/README.md` for instructions on how to run the experiments.